When you get blamed for things that are not your fault, it can be very frustrating – especially if you didn’t do anything to provoke them.

 Co-workers do not always make this information known, so you won’t always know what personal problems they are managing.

-Speak with the colleague who is blaming you for everything
+10. Speak with the person who is blaming you for everything

 To understand, from their perspective, what they perceive is ‘not going right.’
 Ask questions about what their preferred method of communication is and how best you both can work together to accomplish work projects in the future.